ibm-cloud-docs/containers/cs_ingress_about.md

 **VPC clusters: ALB hostnames**

 When you create a VPC cluster, one public VPC load balancer is automatically created outside of your cluster in your VPC.
 The public VPC load balancer puts the public IP addresses of your public ALBs behind one hostname.
 In VPC clusters, a hostname is assigned to the ALBs because the ALB IP addresses are not static and might change over time.
+Note that this ALB hostname is different than the Ingress subdomain for your cluster.

 You can find the hostname that is assigned to your public ALBs and the hostname that is assigned to your private ALBs by running `ibmcloud ks alb ls --cluster <cluster_name_or_ID>` and looking for the **Load Balancer Hostname** field.
 Because the private ALBs are disabled by default, a private VPC load balancer that puts four private ALBs behind one hostname is created only when you enable your private ALBs.

 ### Multizone load balancer (MZLB) or Load Balancer for VPC
 {: #mzlb}